 CHARTER & ORGANIZATION:

-- Year was 1987 when KHPF was chartered by City of Kilgore with Mickey Smith – Mayor, Rob Schleier- City Commissioner, and Ronnie Spradlin, Kilgore citizen, comprising the original board.
+- Year was 1987 when KHPF was chartered by State of Texaxs with Mickey Smith – Mayor, Rob Schleier- City Commissioner, and Ronnie Spradlin, Kilgore citizen, comprising the original board.
 The group elected Ronnie Spradlin as President before others resigned.* Nine citizens were appointed to serve on the board of the newly formed Foundation: Tom Brown – Legal Advisor, Amanda Pratt Nobles –1987 Main Street Director, Jimmy Dike – 1987 Ex.
 Dir., Kilgore Chamber, Joe White – Dir. of ETOM, Virginia Long – serving on Texas Historical Commission appointed by governor, Roy Rosson – accountant with BH&H, Sanny Sue Holland, Sue Brown, and Bobby Florence – citizens interested in history.
 Jon Spradlin with brother Ronnie designed the logo and stationary for the organization (used the star old Texan moviehouse and art deco downtown architecture emphasis for design).

 - The board began their work with the city assigned mission: to preserve Kilgore’s unique history with the specific goal of restoring the downtown skyline of derricks.
 During the early ’90’s the board discussed naming their work with a City of Derricks/City of Stars designation and after a Southern Living article written by a native son, Gary Ford, the board’s choice went to City of Stars.
 This was placed on marquee of the old Crim Theatre when the façade renovation was completed in 1999.
 In 2004 the local Chamber of Commerce got name officially designated by the state.